Google Introduces New Way For Cyclists To Plan Routes

 GPS Tracking And Cycling

-The GPS Tracking Key and Flashback GPS are two of the best GPS data loggers that many cyclists use to record routes traveled and more.
+The GPS Tracking Key are two of the best GPS data loggers that many cyclists use to record routes traveled and more.
 Both GPS tracker devices’ software interface with Google Earth and Google Maps.

-GPS tracking devices have became increasingly popular among outdoor enthusiasts, such as avid cyclists and casual bike riders.
+GPS tracking devices have become increasingly popular among outdoor enthusiasts, such as avid cyclists and casual bike riders.